-B. Stewart Avenue
+C. Stewart Avenue

-Stewart Avenue is a stub street from Brookville Road that terminates southeast of the future Purple Line and Capital Crescent Trail, and provides access to the surrounding light industrial properties from Brookville Road.
+Stewart Avenue is a stub street from Brookville Road that terminates east of the future Purple Line and Capital Crescent Trail, and provides access to the surrounding light industrial properties from Brookville Road.
 It is the only location within the Georgetown Branch right-of-way where the Purple Line crosses a road at grade.
-Once the Sector Plan vision of converting the industrial uses on Site 8b and Site 9 to a Commercial Residential Neighborhood (CRN) zone occurs, Stewart Avenue should be split into two segments to eliminate the at-grade crossing as follows:
+Once the Sector Plan vision of converting the industrial uses on Site 7 and Site 8 to a Commercial Residential

+Neighborhood (CRN) zone occurs, Stewart Avenue should be split into two segments to eliminate the at-grade crossing as follows:

-- The first segment of Stewart Avenue will be from Brookville Road to a new cul-de-sac on the northwest side of the Georgetown Branch, eliminating the at-grade crossing. - The second segment of Stewart Avenue will be from Kansas Avenue to the east side of the Georgetown Branch, providing access to the redeveloped Site 9.
+- The first segment of Stewart Avenue will be from Brookville Road to a new cul-de-sac on the west side of the Georgetown Branch, eliminating the at-grade crossing. - The second segment of Stewart Avenue will be from Kansas Avenue to the east side of the Georgetown Branch, providing access to the redeveloped Site 7 and Site 8.